Walking from Farnham to Guildford

 Walking from Farnham to Guildford marks the first section of the North Downs Way and encompasses a total distance of 11 miles.
 The section begins in the picturesque town of Farnham, Surrey, just off the side of the A31.
 If you’re accessing the trailhead from Farnham train station or the car park right next to it, there’s a handy notice board just opposite the station entrance displaying a map of the local area.
 To get to the starting point, head downhill from the station and turn right at the crossroads.
 This is where you’ll find the official trail start point marked by a large sign and notice board.

+Continue heading down the A31 before turning right at the first North Downs Way signpost.
+This path will take you into the woods running parallel to the A31 and passing an M&S service station.
+The route then follows the River Wey deeper into the woods, offering some lovely photo opportunities depending on the time of year.
+Be sure to watch out for swarms of midges during the more humid months as they like to group around the river.
 The path continues straight alongside the River Wey until you reach a sign for the ‘Kilns Public Footpath’.
 It’s here that you turn right to follow the path under the railway tracks and deeper into the woods.
 This section of the route features easily readable signposts that should keep you on the right track as you follow the North Downs Way signs.
 Be careful not to accidentally follow one of the ‘Public Footpath’ markers as those are not the same as the official North Downs Way route markers.

+After turning left at a fork in the path and then turning right through a wooden gate, you’ll pass by a beautifully carved wooden bench.
+The path continues straight for around five minutes before reaching a main road.
+Here you’ll turn left before making sure that you follow the road as it bends round to the left so that you’re on the Moor Park Lane road.
+Don’t make the mistake of walking straight ahead down Moor Park Way.
 Continue down this road before reaching a right turn through a black gate that very briefly takes you into a private housing estate.
 There is then an immediate left turn tucked away in the bushes that takes you up a hill onto Compton Way and past Moor Park.
-After following this route for a few minutes, the road will bend to the right, it’s important that you carry on straight into the woods by following yet another tucked away signpost.
+After following this route for a few minutes, the road will bend to the right, it’s important that you carry on straight into the woods by following a tucked-away signpost.
 You should be moving towards the Runfold Wood Nature Reserve.

 Continue walking through the Runfold Wood nature reserve while greeting any cows you happen to encounter on your walk through the first field.
 The path then enters a wood containing a notice board for the nature reserve.
 The route is well signposted in this section so just look out for the North Downs Way markers.